 (Editor's Note: This article is no longer effective after Aug.
-7, 2020, except in Uruguay.
+7, 2020.
 Its contents were moved in their entirety into "S&P Global Ratings Definitions" (see "What Kind Of Risk Dimensions Do Our Credit Ratings Address?" in "Appendix") without any change in substance.
 These contents are primarily definitional in nature and characterized as either fundamental attributes of our rating products, clarifications of the meanings of our ratings, or specific applications of our rating definitions.)

 S&P Global Ratings' credit ratings are designed primarily to provide relative rankings among issuers and obligations of overall creditworthiness; the ratings are not measures of absolute default probability.
 Creditworthiness encompasses likelihood of default, and also includes (i) payment priority, (ii) recovery, and (iii) credit stability.

 In addition, our rating symbols are intended to connote the same general level of creditworthiness for issuers and bonds in different sectors and at different times.
 In order to promote the comparability of ratings across sectors, geographies, and over time, we use stress scenarios associated with each rating category.
 These stress scenarios are an important tool for calibrating our criteria to help maintain comparability.
 The scenarios are not part of the rating definitions.
 Nor are they the sole or primary drivers of our criteria.

 S&P Global Ratings is committed to maintaining confidence in ratings.

 This article is designed to help market participants better understand what our credit ratings mean and to attribute clearer meanings to different rating categories.
 Although the official definitions appear outwardly to be very simple, they embody multiple factors that compose the overall assessment of creditworthiness.